mcaceresb/stata-gtools/README.md

 but I only have access to Linux hardware.
 And even then the multi-threading implementation that worked on my machine broke the plugin on older systems.

-Perhaps I will come back to multi-threading in the future.
-For now only the single-threaded version is available, and that is already a massive speedup!
+Basically my version of OpenMP, which is what I'd normally use, does not play nice with Stata's plugin interface or with older Linux versions.
+Perhaps I will come back to multi-threading in the future, but for now only the single-threaded version is available, and that is already a massive speedup!

 ### My computer has a 32-bit CPU